mbMosman/mbmosman.github.io/_posts/2019-03-04-atbash-t2-start.md

 title: Atbash Cohort on Campus
 ---

 My new Prime cohort started their on-campus time this morning!

+{% asset 2019_03_03-AtbashStart.jpg alt="Atbash cohort first week." %}

 Despite the early start and having to leave an hour earlier, I was so excited to see them start!
 Woot!
 So excited to be working with you Atbash!

 To honor their fresh start I also dyed up my hair again last night.
 I had been planning to go with the Yona red/magenta again, but fate stepped in.
 I didn't have any more dye that color & the bleaching & toning left some purple tones in my hair to start.
 (I probably left the toner in longer than I should have.)
 So instead I opted to use the remaining *Smokey Amethyst* dye that I had from earlier last year, but didn't get my hair bleached light enough to actually use.
 I've been using a 30 developer for the 8-9 months, so it's become pretty consistently light under all that pink now.